scriptingstudio/msomtu/README.md

 * **Analytical tools** and **proactive assessment**.
 You can explore the MSO app resources: fonts, languages of localization and proofing tools, disk size taken by the resources.
 You can evaluate your disk space taken by the MSO app components before thinning.
 * **Duplicate fonts finder**.
 You can find out conflicting and extra app fonts against the font libraries.
 * **New fonts finder**.
 You can find out new (standard sets considered) fonts added in each app after new MSO update.
-* **Predefined fontsets** are custom classes of fonts for easy manipulation of fonts.
+* **Predefined fontsets** are custom classes of fonts for easy manipulation with fonts.
 Font classification specifics: cyrillic, non-cyrillic, hieroglyphic of any kind, symbolic, system.
 Fontsets do not intersect.
 You can modify fontsets for your needs.
 * **Font backup**.
 You can backup your fonts to predefined and user defined destinations before deletion.
 * Copy or move fonts to the font libraries.
 * Flexible search filters.